-New development must complement the local context and be sustainable.
+New development must complement the local context.
 Development must:

-- Maintain separation between public and private spaces; - Complement the existing character and townscape in terms of scale and massing; - Avoids the appearance of overdevelopment and over urbanization, taking account of the rural character of the area; - Complement the established layout in terms of set-back from the road and spacing around dwellings; - Ensure car-parking is integrated into the design and layout, so that it does not dominate streets and spaces; - Use high quality, durable materials, to complement the site and surrounding context, including local materials such as Staffordshire Blue or Staffordshire Mix clay tiles; - Provide sustainable drainage and permeable surfaces in hard landscaped areas; - Provide electrical car charging points within curtilage of properties, accessible from parking areas;
+- Maintain separation between public and private spaces; - Complement the existing character and townscape in terms of scale and massing; - Avoids the appearance of overdevelopment and over urbanization, taking account of the rural character of the area; - Complement the established layout in terms of set-back from the road and spacing around dwellings; - Ensure car-parking is integrated into the design and layout, so that it does not dominate streets and spaces; - Use high quality, durable materials, to complement the site and surrounding context, including local materials such as Staffordshire Blue or Staffordshire Mix clay tiles; - Provide sustainable drainage and permeable surfaces in hard landscaped areas; - Provide electrical car charging points within curtilage of properties, accessible from parking areas; - Provide safe, well designed streets and spaces that enable natural surveillance; and

-- Provide safe, well designed streets and spaces that enable natural surveillance; and - Provide screened storage space for bins and recycling. - Distinctive, site-specific architectural solutions will be encouraged, especially innovative designs in terms of building performance. - Use boundary treatments that reflect the local character.
+- Provide screened storage space for bins and recycling. - Distinctive, site-specific architectural solutions will be encouraged, especially innovative designs in terms of building performance. - Use boundary treatments that reflect the local character. - Development must provide connections to surrounding footpaths and a permeable layout to allow easy safe and convenient pedestrian movement.